OperationsCommitted to Safe and

 The production phase begins when oil and natural gas starts flowing up from the well bore.
 Civitas sites are designed and operated to reduce noise and capture or reduce emissions during the production process.
 The production phase can span decades, and the need for minimized environmental footprint is essential.

-Colorado law requires that wells be permanently plugged at the end of their useful lives.
+Civitas works to permanently plug all wells at the end of their useful lives.
 We work hand in hand with landowners and local communities to restore former well sites.
 When the land reclamation process is complete, there is no indication that a well was ever there.